mwalden2004/nwws-oi-parser/README.md

 ### Questions and Concerns

-If you have any questions or intend to use this parser in a production application, please don't hesitate to contact the developer at matthew@mwalden.tech.
+If you have any questions or intend to use this parser in a production application, please don't hesitate to contact me at matthew@mwalden.tech.